ZJU-FAST-Lab/VertexEnumeration3D/README.md

 3. Any __nonzero-volume__ polytope is acceptable even with __degenrate vertices__(one shared by more than 3 facets).

-4. At least an order of magnitude faster than cddlib by leveraging __polar duality__ and mature convex hull algorithms.
+4. An order of magnitude faster than cddlib by leveraging __polar duality__ and mature convex hull algorithms.

 # Interface